SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 #### Hints and guidelines

-We can solve the task as follows:
+We can solve the problem as follows:
 * We read an integer **`n`** from the console.
 * We print **the upper part** of the frame: first the sign **`+`**, then **n-2** times the sign **`-`** and finally the sign **`+`**.
 * We print **the middle part** of the frame: we print **n-2** lines as first print the sign **`|`**, then **n-2** times the sign **`-`** and finally again the sign **`|`**.
 We can achieve this with nested loops.